cognitivehacker/pong.io/README.md

 ## Build the dist
 `npm run build`

+## Build the dist watching for changes
+`npm run watch`

-## Run server with hot module load
+## Run server with live reload
 `npm run server`

+* the live reload serves they own file to the browser, so the app/dist is not updated, to update run `npm run build` or `npm run watch`